Background and activities

 Member of the Royal Norwegian Society of Sciences & Letters.

-Research areas: Disability Studies, Children & Welfare, Social inclusion/exclusion and Participation
+Research areas: Disability Studies, Children & Welfare, Social inclusion/exclusion in childhood and Participation

 Teaching at Master level: